Seekatar/helm-micro-service/README.md

-# Helm Chart for MicroService
+# Helm Chart for Casualty MicroService

-This is a Helm Chart for creating a Casualty microservice with a deployment, service, configMap, and secret.
+This is a Helm Chart for creating a Casualty microservice with a Kubernetes deployment, service, configMap, and secret.
+It works best with a service created from the [dotnet template]()

 ## Installing Helm